-Policy Number: DDPL-Per-009

-Policy Approval Date: Revised and Adopted May 2023
+Policy Number: DDPL-Per-009Policy Approval Date: March 2023

-Date of Next Review: May 2024 (ANNUAL REVIEW REQUIRED)
+Date of Next Review: March 2024 (ANNUAL REVIEW REQUIRED)

-Policy Statement: To provide guidelines for the Douro-Dummer Public Library, concerning the creation of an inclusive environment that is principally based on the creation of a respectful workplace that is free from any form of violence or harassment.
+Policy Statement: To provide guidelines for the Douro-Dummer Public Library, concerning "Respect in the Workplace" (including violence and harassment)

 Purpose: The Douro-Dummer Public Library is committed to providing and maintaining a working environment that is based on respect for the dignity and rights of everyone in the organization.
-It is the Library's goal to provide an inclusive, safe and healthy work environment that is free from any form of harassment or violence.
+It is the Library's goal to provide a safe and healthy work environment that is free from any form of harassment or violence.

-Scope: This policy applies to all employees, volunteers including Trustees on the Board, contractors and consultants.
+Scope: This policy applies to all employees, contractors and consultants.
 It applies in any location in which staff is engaged in work-related activities and includes, but is not limited to: